 #9.Use Disposable email address

 Disposable email addresses help to protect you from spam mails and could be useful when subscribing to forums or newsletters.
-You can look at 5 BEST Chrome extensions for creating disposable email addresses here.
+You can look at the BEST Chrome extensions for creating disposable email addresses here.

 Spam messages currently account for 59.56 percent of e-mail traffic worldwide.
-If you’re looking for BEST disposable email services, it’s here.
+If you’re looking for the BEST disposable email services, it’s here.

 #10.
 Use Secure VPN

-TunnelBear VPN is one of the easy to use VPN.
+TunnelBear VPN is one of the easy-to-use VPN.
 It secures your internet connection through an encrypted tunnel to locations around the world.
-TunnelBear can be used to protect you and your privacy, hide your real IP address, bypass internet censorship, and to experience the internet as people in other countries experience it.
+TunnelBear can be used to protect you and your privacy, hide your real IP address, bypass internet censorship, and experience the internet as people in other countries experience it.
 You can tunnel with your private TunnelBear VPN from just about anywhere in the world, as long as you are connected to the internet.
 You can tunnel to any of our 20+ server locations.